Deliverables & Publications

 D3.3 Open Science Impact Indicators for Case studies Final report | Open Science Impact Indicators for Case studies Final report - Coming Soon. | |

-D4.1 Methodological note on the CBA of open science practices | The note presents the CBA framework specifically tailored to open science practices. | Read more |
+D4.1 Methodological note on the CBA of open science practices | Deliverable on methodological note on the CBA of open science practices. | Read more |

 D5.1 Communication, Engagement and Dissemination Plan | Guidelines for communication, engagement and dissemination. | Read more |